About New Pathways

 Margaret Burns and Cheryl Gray established New Pathways, Inc. in Cambridge, Minnesota in 1999 as an all-encompassing resource for families experiencing homelessness.
 The Cambridge Day Center was established in 2002, and New Pathways began partnering with area churches where homeless families could eat and spend the night.
 The house in Cambridge was purchased with the assistance of government funding and provided a place where families could search for housing and employment, get connected with community resources, do laundry, and take a shower.
 Staff was hired, including a Licensed Social Worker for family case management, which gave the program stability so it could provide the best service possible to the family participants.

-In 2006, the program expanded to Little Falls before moving its second location to Brainerd in a house owned by the school district that was leased for $1 per year.
+In 2006, the program expanded to Little Falls before moving its second location to Brainerd.
 This location followed the same model as Cambridge, with families staying at churches in one-week rotations.
+New Pathways had been a part of the Brainerd community for over 10 years, providing shelter and services to 386 families in need.
+Due to unforeseen circumstances, the program abruptly stopped in 2019 due to rental space loss.

 The shelter program is now called the “Path to Home Program,” since it works with each family to create a plan for their unique path to housing stability.
 New Pathways has 40 church partners who volunteer at least 300 hours per week to make the program work.